SukhmKang/music-analysis/README.md

 # music-analysis
-Project that detects beats within an inputted song and finds its tempo (beats per minute).
+Project that detects beats within an inputted song (.wav file) and finds its tempo (beats per minute).

 ## Built With